Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 To go back to editing mode you may click on the text or hit F5 (or fn + F5, which ever works) again.
 Latter one is **recommended** otherwise your cursor will get placed at last no matter where your cursor previously was but with F5 your cursor will still be right there!
 # Thank you
-We are proud to be choosen by you.
-If you have any doubt about anything, just put it on github issues.
+We are proud to be chosen by you.
+If you have any doubt about anything, just put it on GitHub issues.
 We will try resolving it ASAP!